Skip to content ↓

 • Your child’s class teacher

-• Inclusion Manager – Mrs F Dunn
+• Inclusion Manager – Mrs F Dunn (maternity leave 2024-2025 academic year) Mrs C White will be maternity cover

 OTHER KEY MEMBERS OF STAFF AT GREENVALE PRIMARY SCHOOL: